danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

         - Can you locate the time-related syntax in this sketch?
     - *Experimentation:* Change some of the code parameters
         - Try to change some of the parameters, e.g. the values of the written global variables
-        - What are the new syntax and functions that you did not know? (check them out in the p5.js reference?)
+        - What are the new syntax and functions that you did not know? (check them out in the p5.js reference)
     - *Mapping:* Map the elements from the speculation to the source code level

 ### 3.9 Arrays